turbonomic/reporting-docs/page/shared/DeleteInfo.md

 title: DeleteInfo JSON
 ---

-A description of a file that has been deleted.
+A description of a file is unattached and should be deleted.

 {% include genFiles/shared/DeleteInfo.html %}